rajdakin/maze/docs/lang.md

 **Beware: if the file name finishes by `.txt`, you created it wrong**.
 It won't work.

 **Beware: if it is written anywhere that this file is a text file, you very likely created it wrong**.
-It probably won't work.
+It probably won't work \(though since the file *is* a text file it may be OK).

 It is possible that you created it wrong even if it display `.lgd` at the end of the name: you simply hid the file extensions.